dmcg/minutest/docs/Cookbook.md

 ## Approval Tests with Minutest

-It's easy to integrate [Okeydoke](https://github.com/dmcg/okey-doke/) - see [Minutest Examples](https://github.com/dmcg/minutest-examples/blob/master/src/test/kotlin/approvals/ApprovalsTest2.kt)
+It's easy to integrate [Okeydoke](https://github.com/dmcg/okey-doke/) - see [Minutest Examples](https://github.com/dmcg/minutest-examples/blob/master/src/test/kotlin/spring/SpringTests.kt)

+## Spring Integration

+You can easily populate a fixture with the same annotations you would use in JUnit - see [Minutest Examples](https://github.com/dmcg/minutest-examples/blob/master/src/spring/SpringTests.kt)

 ## Stopping IntelliJ Showing Test Methods As Unused